Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Preschool-age children (ages 3 to 5) are still developing their eating habits and need encouragement to eat healthy meals and snacks.
-These children are eager to learn, especially from other people.
+These children are eager to learn.
 They will often imitate eating behaviors of adults.
 They need supervision at mealtime as they are still working on chewing and swallowing skills.

-Prepare meals, provide regularly scheduled snacks, and limit unplanned eating.
+Make meals, give regularly scheduled snacks, and limit unplanned eating.

-Poor behavior at mealtime should not be allowed.
+Discourage poor behavior at mealtime.
 Focus on eating, not playing with food, or playing at the dinner table.